absinthe0223/guide/Operating-Model/GTD/GTD-Asana-Key.md

 #GTD-Asana Key

 This key is a guide to how GTD concepts are translated and used in Asana.
-All LG partners will be using the same methodology.
+All OMAlab partners will be using the same methodology.

 **Context == Tag**
 <br>Use tags for the contexts, i.e. the type of task or the context in which you need to get it done.